Jennifer Lopez Doppelganger, Janice Garay, Flaunts Toned Frame In Sizzling Snap

 A second chimed in and agreed that she could pass for Jennifer’s twin sister.

-It was ten weeks ago that Janice took to Instagram to reveal that she was going to a Jennifer Lopez concert.
-She shared a snapshot of her outfit for the concert and her followers quickly swarmed with complements.
+It was 10 weeks ago that Janice took to Instagram to reveal that she was going to a Jennifer Lopez concert.
+She shared a snapshot of her outfit for the concert and her followers quickly swarmed with compliments.
 Many demanded to know whether or not the social media influencer had the opportunity to meet the singing sensation during the concert.